Large-$N$ $\mathbb{CP}^{N-1}$ sigma model on a Euclidean torus: uniqueness and stability of the vacuum: Uniqueness and stability of the CP(N-1) sigma model vacuum

-Another way to show that \eqref{soliton} does not constitute a solution, is to consider a variational search for the solutions of the coupled equations (\ref{gap1}) - (\ref{gap2}), with respect to $\lambda(x),\sigma(x)$.
-For $\lambda(x), \sigma(x)$ near the configuration \eqref{soliton}, there is a bound state $f_0(x)$ for each $n_i(x)$: it is a near zero-energy bound-state mode for $n_i$: there are no reasons to omit it from the sum in Eq.~\eqref{gap1}.
-As one approaches the configuration \eqref{soliton}, the failure of the gap equation \eqref{gap1} is excerbated.
-The variational search for $\lambda(x), \sigma(x)$ will drive one farther and farther away from \eqref{soliton}.
+Another way to show that Eq.~\eqref{soliton} does not constitute a solution, is to consider a variational search for the solutions of the coupled equations Eqs.~(\ref{gap1})-(\ref{gap2}), with respect to $\lambda(x),\sigma(x)$.
+For $\lambda(x), \sigma(x)$ near the configuration Eq.~\eqref{soliton}, there is a bound state $f_0(x)$ for each $n_i(x)$: it is a near zero-energy bound-state mode for $n_i$: there are no reasons to omit it from the sum in Eq.~\eqref{gap1}.
+As one approaches the configuration Eq.~\eqref{soliton}, the failure of the gap equation Eq.~\eqref{gap1} is excerbated.
+The variational search for $\lambda(x), \sigma(x)$ will drive one farther and farther away from Eq.~\eqref{soliton}.

-We conclude that the soliton (\ref{soliton}) is not a solution of the generalized gap equation \footnote{Another soliton-like configuration was proposed in \cite{NittaYoshii2} in a twisted version of the ${\mathbb {CP}}^{N-1}$ model.
+We conclude that the soliton Eq.~(\ref{soliton}) is not a solution of the generalized gap equation \footnote{Another soliton-like configuration was proposed in \cite{NittaYoshii2} in a twisted version of the ${\mathbb {CP}}^{N-1}$ model.
 Their main result is in their Eq.
-(3.5), where the function $\lambda(x)$ is given by the known P\"oschl-Teller potential, $ \lambda(x)= - \frac{2}{\cosh^2 x}\;. $ This potential is actually the same as (\ref{soliton}) used in \cite{Nitta:2017uog}, just shifted by a negative constant.
-It means that the zero-mode wave function (\ref{zero-mode}) describes a {\it negative} mode in the potential (\ref{PosTel}).
-The configurations considered there thus appear to suffer from an instability. }.
+(3.5), where the function $\lambda(x)$ is given by the known P\"oschl-Teller potential, \be \lambda(x)= - \frac{2}{\cosh^2 x}\;. \ee This potential is actually the same as Eq.~(\ref{soliton}) used in \cite{Nitta:2017uog}, just shifted by a negative constant.
+It means that the zero-mode wave function Eq.~(\ref{zero-mode}) describes a {\it negative} mode in the potential Eq.~(\ref{PosTel}).
+It appears that the configurations considered there \cite{NittaYoshii2} thus suffer from instability.}.
 This also shows that the vacuum cannot be a lattice of solitons of this type, as suggested in \cite{GPV}.
 A more general reason for the uniqueness and stability of the vacuum is given in the next two subsections.